HomeGambling White – Paper Key Proposals: Marketing & advertising

 What How will it be implemented?
 Next step Current status Implementation date

-Socially responsible use of incentives such as free bets and bonuses, such as removing re-wagering requirements LCCP amendments Awaiting Gambling Commission response – anticipated end of March 2025.
-Consultation closed on 21 February 2024.
-TBC
+Socially responsible use of incentives such as free bets and bonuses, such as removing re-wagering requirements LCCP amendments The Gambling Commission’s response to the Autumn 2023 consultation on socially responsible incentives sets out that the following will be introduced:

-Higher standards for consent to direct marketing and promo offers Social Responsibility Code amendments The Gambling Commission will introduce a new LCCP Social Responsibility code (5.1.12) which relates to electronic direct marketing requiring consent, with ‘soft-opt in’ consent not being a viable option to rely on.
+Higher standards for consent to direct marketing and promo offers Social Responsibility Code amendments The Gambling Commission has introduced a new LCCP Social Responsibility code (5.1.12) which relates to electronic direct marketing requiring consent, with ‘soft opt-in’ consent not being a viable option to rely on.

-Licensees to provide customers with options to ‘opt-in’ to direct marketing on a per product and per channel basis.
+Licensees must now provide customers with options to ‘opt-in’ to direct marketing on a per product and per channel basis.

 For further analysis on this LCCP Social Responsibility code, please see our insight article here and here.

 The Gambling Commission summer 2023 consultation closed on 18 October 2023.
-On 1 May 2024, the Gambling Commission published its response, here, as it relates to improving customer choice on direct marketing.
-Implementation of the LCCP Social Responsibility code (5.1.12) has been delayed from 17 January 2025 to 1 May 2025.
+On 1 May 2024 the Gambling Commission published its response, here, as it relates to improving customer choice on direct marketing.
+LCCP Social Responsibility code (5.1.12) entered into force on 1 May 2025.

-Improved public health messaging New government policy The government has stated that 30% of funding from the statutory levy (due to take effect on 6 April 2025) will be allocated to “develop a comprehensive approach to prevention and early intervention” with respect to gambling-related harm, which may include national public health campaigns.
+Improved public health messaging New government policy The government has stated that 30% of funding from the statutory levy (which took effect on 6 April 2025) will be allocated to “develop a comprehensive approach to prevention and early intervention” with respect to gambling-related harm, which may include national public health campaigns.
 Forms part of the government consultation on the statutory levy, which closed on 14 December 2023.

 The outcome of the consultation was published on 27 November 2024 – see here.

-Linked to the implementation of the statutory levy, which is due to take effect on 6 April 2025.
+Linked to the implementation of the statutory levy, which took effect on 6 April 2025.

 The 7th edition also includes a requirement that gambling operators undertake reasonable endeavours to exclude customers with an active self-exclusion, cool-off period or that have otherwise been identified as a ‘higher risk’ customer from paid-for social media campaigns.